block-core/blockcore-wallet/NOTES.md

 Web Apps auto-load the `provider.ts` when user have the extension installed.
 This makes "blockcore" available globally through globalThis.blockcore.

+`content.ts` is responsible for injecting the `provider.ts` into the web app.

 Calls are sent through the `provider.ts` using the generic "request" function:

 `const result = await blockcore.request({ method: "signMessage", params: [{ message: msg }] });`